 A visit to Dunstan Cave is another highlight of the trip, for this beautiful riparian grotto is home to one of the world’s few accessible colonies of Oilbird.
-This extraordinary nightjar-like bird lives in caves by day, emerging at night to pluck fruit from trees as it flies, locating the fruit by smell and finding its way around the caves by echo-location!
-We’ll make the eerie descent into the cave (by day, with flashlights), venturing in far enough to see several Oilbirds sitting on their nest mounds.
-We should hear others further back in the cave, uttering the peculiar clucks and screams that enable them to navigate within the pitch darkness.
-(To minimise disturbance, please note that visits to the Oilbird cave are restricted to one per week.)
+This extraordinary, nightjar-like bird lives in caves by day and emerges at night to pluck fruit from trees as it flies - locating the fruit by smell and finding its way around the caves by echo-location!
+We’ll make the eerie descent to the cave (by day, with flashlights), venturing in far enough to see several Oilbirds sitting on their nest mounds.
+We should hear others further back in the cave, uttering the peculiar clucks and screams that enable them to navigate within the pitch darkness.*1

 We’ll return to the Centre in time for afternoon tea, over which such brilliant jewels as Purple and Green Honeycreepers, Blue Dacnis and Silver-beaked Tanager will entertain us - all at remarkably close range!